 St. Patrick’s Day is a major drinking holiday for all bars, especially an Irish Pub.
 When the COVID-19 pandemic hit the US in March and the restaurant shutdowns began, Schileens Pub in Westville had already started preparations for their busiest day of the year.
-Instead of customers lined around the block for Guinness, green beer, and substantial helpings of ham and cabbage, owners Mike and Eileen Schillig, along with all other New Jersey bar owners, were forced to cancel their St. Patty’s Day celebrations.
+Instead of customers lined around the block for Guinness, green beer, and substantial helpings of ham and cabbage, owners John and Eileen Schillig, along with all other New Jersey bar owners, were forced to cancel their St. Patty’s Day celebrations.
 The couple quickly pivoted to provide takeout for the holiday until outdoor dining was permitted in late spring to make ends meet.

 Heady Times (HT): How did Schileens Pub get started?

-Eileen Schillig (ES): Twenty-five years ago, I simply walked straight up to Mike, who was bartending at the time, and I told him how I wanted to open a bar and call it Schileens.
+Eileen Schillig (ES): Twenty-five years ago, I simply walked straight up to John, who was bartending at the time, and I told him how I wanted to open a bar and call it Schileens.
 We scoured South Jersey and finally settled on what was previously known as The Delsea House Tavern.
 We worked in the restaurant industry for years before opening Schileens Pub in 1995, and our family is a big part of our success.
 All five of our children have helped throughout the years, ensuring that our leap of faith was worth it.

 HT: How did you decide on an Irish pub theme?